FBoucher/stream-projects/Streams/2019-07-26-Chill-Dev-learning-Blazor-on-Linux.md

 - 0:01:00 - Bonjour, Hi!
 - 0:03:45 - Checkout the new Streamlabs Overlay
-- 0:11:14 - Connect VSCOde to Container
+- 0:11:14 - Connect VSCode to Container
 - 0:11:14 - Learning more about css bootstrap
 - 1:13:27 - Create a new badge with Sheild.io